martinxyz/lut2d-search/README.md

 ### Details

-As a loss function is the the difference to a fixed target brightness and edge count.
+The loss function is the distance to a target brightness and edge count.
 When you execute the code, note that getting a nice pattern requires a bit of luck.
 About 50% of the runs generate small ugly triangles instead.

 The probability distribution is one value for each bit of the look-up table, tracking the probability that this bit should be one.
 Dependencies and correlations between the bits exist but are not modeled.